Ahmad-Hazrati/PP1/README.md

 ### Content

-- The text for the Home page was taken from Wikipedia Article A
+- The text for the Home page was taken from [Google Images ](https://www.google.com/)
-- Instructions on how to implement form validation on the Sign Up page was taken from [Specific YouTube Tutorial](https://www.youtube.com/)
+- Instructions on coding of response navigation bar without JavaScript are taken from [Kevin Powell Youtube Tutorial](https://www.youtube.com/watch?v=8QKOaTYvYUA/)
+- Instructions on JavaScript coding for swiper of product section are taken from [UIUX - Din Art's](https://www.youtube.com/watch?v=2vdjN8HILrc&t=56s)
+- The form contents are taken from [Jotform](https://www.jotform.com/)
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- The fonts used in the site are taken from [Google Fonts](https://fonts.google.com/)

 ### Media

-- The photos used on the home and sign up page are from This Open Source site
+- The background images used in home, order and order response pages are from [Freepik](https://www.freepik.com/)
-- The images used for the gallery page were taken from this other open source site
+- The images used for the about and product sections are taken from [Google Images ](https://www.google.com/)

 Congratulations on completing your Readme, you have made another big stride in the direction of being a developer!